dgfitch/dittohead/README.md

 ### Watcher location

-    /watcher (watcher:watcher mode 1777)
+    /.../dittohead (dittohead:dittohead mode 1777)
       /foo (user:user-grp mode 700)
         /eprime-{unique identifier}

 ### Final location

-Everything is the same in raw-data, so it can be extra locked down.
+Everything is the same as it was for raw-data, so it can be extra locked down.
 We create a new directory inside /study/foo, like so:

     /study
       /foo (foo:foo-grp 775 +s)
         /raw-data (mri:foo-raw-data 750 +s)
-        /TODO (TODO:foo-TODO 750 +s)
+        /dittohead (dittohead:foo-dittohead 750 +s)
           /eprime
           /biopac
           /eyetracker